domosekai/domosekai.github.io/sstp/index.md

 <a href='https://apps.apple.com/us/app/sstp-connect/id1543667909?itsct=apps_box&itscg=30200'><img alt='Download on the App Store' height="50" hspace="20" src='Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg'/></a>

-*Runs on iOS 9 and later (also on Macs with Apple silicon)*
+*Available on both iOS and Mac App Store*

 ## Features

 - **Native**

-  Only iOS native libraries are used in the core function, including the TLS stack.
+  Only native libraries are used in the core function, including the TLS stack.
 No OpenSSL.

   Connections are saved natively so that you can start a connection from the system settings.